-Bransholme Fire Station is also the Hull CPU headquarters.
-The station was built in 1976 and the CPU administration building was completed the following year.
-The station is crewed by full-time firefighters and it is the youngest fire station in Hull.
+Bransholme Fire Station was built in 1976 and the adjacent administration building was completed the following year.
+The station is crewed by full-time firefighters and until very recently (when the new Clough Road Fire Station was built in 2015) it was the youngest fire station in Hull.
 The station area covers the Bransholme housing estate.
 There are a number of open water sources in the area and some industry.

 You may be familiar with our response service when you see fire appliances and crews attending fires, rescues and road traffic collisions from one of the five stations across the Hull area.
 Now in addition to this you may also start to notice our new Technical Rescue Unit and following on from the floods we also have a rescue boat.

 However, response to incidents is a last resort; we would much prefer incidents didn’t happen in the first place.
 With this in mind, much of our work is proactive and goes on behind the scenes.
 All of our staff, including the operational crews and the partners we work closely with are engaged in prevention and protection work across the community this covers a wide range of activities.

 All our work is dedicated towards making Hull a safer place to live.
 Visit our website any time to see what is happening in your area.